Tuesday Sector Leaders: Energy, Technology & Communications

-The best performing sector as of midday Tuesday is the Energy sector, higher by 0.8%.
-Within that group, Occidental Petroleum Corp (Symbol: OXY) and Phillips 66 (Symbol: PSX) are two large stocks leading the way, showing a gain of 5.1% and 3.0%, respectively.
-Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is up 1.0% on the day, and up 54.32% year-to-date.
-Occidental Petroleum Corp, meanwhile, is up 117.80% year-to-date, and Phillips 66 is up 46.74% year-to-date.
-Combined, OXY and PSX make up approximately 7.2% of the underlying holdings of XLE.
+The best performing sector as of midday Tuesday is the Energy sector, up 4.7%.
+Within the sector, Diamondback Energy, Inc. (Symbol: FANG) and Exxon Mobil Corp (Symbol: XOM) are two of the day's stand-outs, showing a gain of 8.1% and 7.2%, respectively.
+Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is up 5.6% on the day, and up 39.55% year-to-date.
+Diamondback Energy, Inc., meanwhile, is up 25.94% year-to-date, and Exxon Mobil Corp is up 53.82% year-to-date.
+Combined, FANG and XOM make up approximately 26.8% of the underlying holdings of XLE.

-The next best performing sector is the Technology & Communications sector, up 0.1%.
-Among large Technology & Communications stocks, Oracle Corp (Symbol: ORCL) and Monolithic Power Systems Inc (Symbol: MPWR) are the most notable, showing a gain of 10.0% and 4.2%, respectively.
-One ETF closely tracking Technology & Communications stocks is the Technology Select Sector SPDR ETF (XLK), which is up 0.7% in midday trading, and down 27.30% on a year-to-date basis.
-Oracle Corp, meanwhile, is down 18.49% year-to-date, and Monolithic Power Systems Inc, is down 17.56% year-to-date.
-Combined, ORCL and MPWR make up approximately 1.6% of the underlying holdings of XLK.
+The next best performing sector is the Technology & Communications sector, up 2.2%.
+Among large Technology & Communications stocks, Enphase Energy Inc. (Symbol: ENPH) and Applied Materials, Inc. (Symbol: AMAT) are the most notable, showing a gain of 5.5% and 5.4%, respectively.
+One ETF closely tracking Technology & Communications stocks is the Technology Select Sector SPDR ETF (XLK), which is up 2.5% in midday trading, and down 26.53% on a year-to-date basis.
+Enphase Energy Inc., meanwhile, is up 6.49% year-to-date, and Applied Materials, Inc., is down 39.49% year-to-date.
+Combined, ENPH and AMAT make up approximately 1.4% of the underlying holdings of XLK.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: